With the incredible technology that is offered by musical instrument manufacturers comes the need for optimal connectivity of all these devices.

 The source of your power can inject all sorts of noise into your signal, for a few bucks you can remove any unwanted noise from your power source.

-A good unit is the Furman SS-6B 6-outlet Pro Surge Suppressor Block.
+A good unit is the Furman SS-6B 6-outlet Pro Conditioner Block.

 So as you can see, the 4 cable method can be a real benefit!
 The improved sound quality from effects can be a real game changer.